 Why Collect Rainwater?

-Rainwater harvesting has gained particular popularity in developing countries where water scarcity is prominent, making rain one of the primary water sources for many.
-And while it remains a major water source for those regions, it continues to be a popular method of water collection for residents and businesses in developing countries such as Germany, Singapore, Australia, Japan, China, and the United States.
+Rainwater harvesting is the primary source of water for many in developing countries where the means to access groundwater and surface water sources aren't as readily available.
+In Western nations, it continues to serve as an alternative means of water collection for rural residents and businesses in countries such as Germany, Singapore, Australia, Japan, China, and the United States.

 Why are more and more households and businesses relying on rainwater as an alternative water source?

-- In almost all cases, rainwater is a free source of water
+- Aside from the cost of parts, rainwater is essentially a free source of water

-- Because of its lack of chlorine, rainwater is ideal for landscape gardens and plants.
+- Rainwater is ideal for landscape gardens and plants

-- Rainwater harvesting also helps reduce runoffs and solve drainage problems while giving you unrestricted access to free and clean water.
+- Rainwater harvesting also helps reduce runoff and solve drainage problems

 - It can act as an excellent backup source of water